 Mission and Responsibilities

 The mission of the Student Account Services office is to serve the students who attend our university by billing fees, campus housing, and other university charges accurately and efficiently, and collecting and crediting tuition revenue.
 We are here to provide students with quality service and information by maintaining accurate financial records and communicating policies and information to students concerning their accounts.
-Student Account Services is managed by an Associate University Controller who reports to the Assistant Vice President for Finance, Controller of the University.
-Student Account Services is a section of Finance & Accounting that reports to the Vice President of Administration and Finance.
+Student Account Services is managed by the Bursar who reports to the Controller of the University.
+Student Account Services is a section of the Division of Finance that reports to the Vice President and Chief Financial Officer.

 Student Account Services consists of four functional areas: